grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

-As you can see, it looks like two methods that we previously had are
-gone now and the test is the only thing that is left.
-Well, to tell you
-the truth, they are not gone -- it is just that the framework handles
-these for us.
-Let us reiterate through the three elements of the
-previous version of the test that I promised would be there after the
-transition to xUnit framework:
+As you can see, it looks like two methods that we previously had are gone now and the test is the only thing that is left.
+Well, to tell you the truth, they are not gone -- it is just that the framework handles these for us.
+Let's reiterate through the three elements of the previous version of the test that I promised would be there after the transition to xUnit framework:

-1.  **Test List** is now created automatically by the framework from all
-    methods marked with a [Fact] attribute, so no need to maintain one
-    or more central lists.
+1.  **Test List** is now created automatically by the framework from all methods marked with a [Fact] attribute, so no need to maintain one or more central lists.
 Thus, the `Main()` method is gone.
-2. The **Test Method is here and looks almost the same as the last
+2. The **Test Method** is here and looks almost the same as the last time.
-    time.**
-3. The **Assertion** took the form of a call to static `Assert.Equal()`
-    method -- the xUnit.NET framework is bundled with a wide range of
-    pre-made assertions for your convenience.
-Of course, no one stops
-    you from writing your own custom one if you do not find what you are
-    looking for in a default set.
+3. The **Assertion** took the form of a call to static `Assert.Equal()` method -- the xUnit.NET framework is bundled with a wide range of pre-made assertions for your convenience.
+Of course, no one stops you from writing your own custom one if you do not find what you are looking for in a default set.

 Phew, I hope I made the transition quite painless for you.
-Now the last
-thing to add -- as there is not `Main()` method anymore in the last
-example, you surely must wonder how we run those tests, right?
-Ok, the
-last big secret unveiled -- we use an external application for this (we
+Now the last thing to add -- as there is not `Main()` method anymore in the last example, you surely must wonder how we run those tests, right?
+Ok, the last big secret unveiled -- we use an external application for this (we
-will refer to it using a term **Test Runner**) -- we tell it which
-assemblies to run and it loads them, runs them, reports results etc. It
-can take various forms, e.g. it can be a console application, a GUI
-application or a plugin to our IDEs.
+will refer to it using a term **Test Runner**) -- we tell it which assemblies to run and it loads them, runs them, reports results etc. It can take various forms, e.g. it can be a console application, a GUI application or a plugin to our IDEs.
 Here is an example of a stand-alone
 runner for xUnit.NET framework:

 ![XUnit.NET window](images/XUnit_NET_Window.png)

 ### Mocking library

 Mocking libraries automate runtime creation of objects (called “mocks") that adhere to specified interface.
-Aside from
-the creation itself, the libraries provide an API to configure our mocks on how they behave when certain methods are called on them and to let us inspect which calls they received.
+Aside from the creation itself, the libraries provide an API to configure our mocks on how they behave when certain methods are called on them and to let's inspect which calls they received.

-Mocking libraries are not as old as xUnit frameworks and were not
-present in TDD at very beginning.
-As you might be wondering why
-on earth do we need something like this, I will let you in on a secret:
-they were born with a goal of aiding a specific approach to object
-oriented design in mind.
-This kind of design is what TDD can support quite well
-as you will soon experience.
+Mocking libraries are not as old as xUnit frameworks and were not present in TDD at very beginning.
+As you might be wondering why on earth do we need something like this, I will let you in on a secret: they were born with a goal of aiding a specific approach to object oriented design in mind.
+This kind of design is what TDD can support quite well as you will soon experience.

-For now, however, let us try to keep things easy.
-I will defer
-explaining the actual rationale for mocking libraries until later and
-instead give you a quick example where you can see them in action.
+For now, however, I am trying to keep things simple.
+I will defer explaining the actual rationale for mocking libraries until later and instead give you a quick example where you can see them in action.

 Ready?
-Let us go!
+Let's go!

-Let us pretend that we have the following code for adding new set of
-orders for products to a database and handling exceptions (by writing
-a message to a log) when it fails:
+Let's pretend that we have the following code for adding new set of orders for products to a database and handling exceptions (by writing a message to a log) when it fails:

 ```csharp
 public class OrderProcessing